LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/background.md

 </nav>
 </div>

-It would be ideal to directly predict unique labels (neurons) in a dataset.
+It would be ideal to directly predict unique labels (i.e neurons) in a dataset.
 Unfortunately this requires global information which is difficult because neurons span large distances.
 Due to the nature of neural networks, field of views are not large enough to account for downstream changes in a neuron such as